 What causes varicose veins?

 Varicose veins, whether on the vulva or the legs, are caused by venous insufficiency.
-In the case of vulvar or vaginal varicose veins , this venous insufficiency results from hormonal fluctuations during pregnancy.
+In the case of vulvar or vaginal varicose veins , this is due to hormonal fluctuations during pregnancy.

 Hormones (estrogen and progesterone) tend to cause veins to dilate, slowing blood flow and leading to venous insufficiency.
 The veins on the pubic area are sensitive to hormonal changes.
 In addition, the increasing weight of the baby during pregnancy puts pressure on the pelvic area .